etobicoke/olospeak/README.md

 ## Project Description

-Olospeak is a [Next.js](https://nextjs.org/) application designed to be a private and secure web application.
+Olospeak is a [Next.js](https://nextjs.org/) web application.
 It uses various modern web technologies including React, Redux, and TailwindCSS, and integrates with multiple OAuth providers such as Google, Facebook, and Microsoft for authentication.

 ## Installation